 Most types of DMARDs are taken orally in a pill format.
 Some types are taken more regularly than others.
 Methotrexate, for example, is usually only taken weekly.
 Biologics, on the other hand, are usually administered via an injection.
 There are, however, some newer biologics available in daily pill format.

-Though DMARDs can be highly effective in most patient cases, there are some side effects to be aware of.
+Though DMARDs can be highly effective in most patients, there are some side effects to be aware of.
 Certain types may cause more severe side effects than others.
 This is largely due to the varying strengths of each type of medication.
 Sometimes patients who experience side effects from one type of DMARD switch to a different type that is better suited for them.

 Because DMARDs act on the patient’s immune system, it can weaken the body’s ability to fight infections.
 This leaves patients at risk of developing infections.
 Patients should be on the lookout for signs such as fever, chills, nausea, vomiting, muscle aches, and more.